 As a photographer that enjoys the solitude of the morning, I also enjoy the extra hour of sleep that the spring time change affords me when capturing the sunrise.
 A perfect spot to enjoy this change is Dyke Marsh and Belle Haven, along the Potomac River in Alexandria.
 After a walk along the trail through the wetlands, taking photos of landscapes and wildlife, I sometimes rent one of the many kayaks from the marina to explore the marsh from the water side.
 From either land or river, the return of spring is most welcome in this park.

 Recommended by Chris Militzer, an Alexandria, Virginia photographer specializing in fine art photography of landscapes and nature, featured on Visit Virginia, and USA Today.
-Follow Chris on Instagram and Twitter.
+Follow Chris @Milliman12 on Instagram and Twitter.

-Bluebells at Riverbend Park, Great Falls
+Bluebell Hike at Riverbend Park, Great Falls

-The park hosts a wonderful Bluebells at the Bend Festival every spring, with live music, wagon rides, and guided tours with naturalists (see below for details.
+The park hosts a wonderful Bluebells at the Bend Festival every spring, with live music, wagon rides, and guided tours with naturalists (see above for details).
 Personally, I prefer to go on a quiet weekday and stroll among the flowers, look for wildlife, and celebrate the arrival of my favorite time of year.

 Meadowlark Botanical Gardens, Vienna

 Public parks in Virginia are great fun to visit any season of the year but especially so in the spring.
 Few states have the variety of parks that can be found in Virginia.
 One of my favorites for any season is Meadowlark Botanical Gardens on Beulah Road just north of Vienna.
 I was privileged to know New Dealers, Dr. Gardiner Means and Dr. Caroline Ware, after they retired to the land that they gave to become Meadowlark Gardens.
 Their frame home encompassed the log cabin that has been preserved in the park.
 The love they had of growing iris has been expanded to include many varieties and types of flowers and foliage.

 Spring Drives on the Dirt Roads of Loudoun County

-Spring has sprung and it is my favorite time of the year to drive the dirt roads in Loudoun county.
+Spring has sprung and it is my favorite time of the year to drive the dirt roads in Loudoun County.
 Ambling along some of its 300 miles of unpaved roads—most of any Virginia county—you may encounter playful horses, big herds of wild turkeys, and wineries and craft breweries emerging from their winter slumbers.

 Recommended by Charles McCool, how-to travel expert, author, trainer, and writer who shows travelers how to increase travel happiness and reduce stress on every trip at McCool Travel.
 Follow Charles McCool on Facebook and Twitter.